Sciatica Treatment in Kerala

 In Ayurveda, sciatica is known as Gridhrasi, a condition described in detail in classical texts like the Charaka Samhita and Sushruta Samhita.
 The name derives from the word Gridhra (vulture), referring to the altered gait of a person suffering from this condition.
 Ayurveda classifies Gridhrasi as a Vata Vyadhi (disease caused by Vata dosha imbalance), specifically involving the Ruk (pain) and Toda (pricking sensation) along the path of the sciatic nerve.

 The sciatic nerve is the longest and thickest nerve in the body, running from the lower back through the buttock and down each leg to the foot.
 When this nerve is compressed or irritated, it produces the characteristic shooting pain, numbness, tingling, or weakness that defines sciatica.
-The compression most commonly occurs at the lumbar spine (L4-L5 or L5-S1 levels) due to disc herniation, bone spurs, or spinal stenosis.
+The compression most commonly occurs at the lumbar spine due to a L4-L5 or L5-S1 disc bulge or herniation, bone spurs, or spinal stenosis.

 From the Ayurvedic perspective, Gridhrasi develops when aggravated Vata dosha accumulates in the lower back and pelvic region, disrupting the normal flow of energy through the nerve channels (Srotas).
 Contributing factors include poor digestion leading to toxin buildup (Ama), weakened tissues from sedentary lifestyle, and mechanical strain on the spine.
 This understanding guides our treatment approach at Agasthya Ayurvedic Medical Centre, where we address both the nerve compression and the underlying dosha imbalance.